3mdeb/openpower-coreboot-docs/devnotes/power_control.md

 ```
 obmcutil -w poweroff
 ```

-If you don't need to wait for the end of power operation omit the `-w` parameter for non-blocking operation.

 > Note: It is also possible to use chassisoff version of this command.

 ## Check power and booting status